 Dirty Catfish Brass Band’s aim is to inspire, create and instigate – but, mostly, they just want you on your feet.
 Undeniably tight, yet reckless as hell, Dirty Catfish Brass Band deals in powerful phrasing and performances drenched with rhythm.
 Invoking the sounds of the New Orleans brass tradition, the ten-piece collective dares to reimagine the streets of a prairie city as one that is hot, alive, and brimming with soul.
 Based in Winnipeg, MB, the crew strives to surprise, challenge, tickle and pay homage to the New Orleans tradition by giving it a new audience in an unsuspecting locale.
 In true Louisiana tradition, these boys stick to the spontaneity of festivals, alleyway performance and all around late nights.
 The band doesn’t ask permission to play, and the crowd certainly doesn’t ask them to stop.

 DCBB has shared the stage with the likes of Trombone Shorty & Orleans Avenue, Galactic, Jon Cleary, The Bros.
 Landreth, JP Hoe, Royal Canoe, Five Alarm Funk, Delhi 2 Dublin, and ALFA.
 As a horn section they have been featured on recordings including Royal Canoe's 'Something Got Lost Between Here and the Orbit' (2016), Murray Pulver’s ‘Guest List’ (2015), Don Amero’s ‘Refined’ (2015), Steve Bell’s ‘Pilgrimage’ (2014), and ALFA’s ‘Harmattan’ (2014).
-In 2014 they teamed up with the Winnipeg Blue Bombers to perform at all home games for the 2014, '15, and '16 CFL seasons.
-As individuals, the members of DCBB perform regularly with The Ron Paley Big Band, The Winnipeg Jazz Orchestra, The Danny Kramer Dance Band, Moses Mayes, The Solutions, Dr. Hotbottom, The Winnipeg Jazz Collective, The Big Dig!
-Band, The Bros.
-Landreth, and the Winnipeg Symphony Orchestra.
+In 2014 they teamed up with the Winnipeg Blue Bombers to perform at all home games for the 2014, '15, '16, and '17 CFL seasons.
+As individuals, the members of DCBB perform regularly with The Ron Paley Big Band, The Winnipeg Jazz Orchestra, The Danny Kramer Dance Band, Moses Mayes, The Solutions, Dr. Hotbottom, The Winnipeg Jazz Collective, Begonia, The Royal Canadian Air Force Band, and the Winnipeg Symphony Orchestra.

 These highly trained musicians collectively hold 12 University degrees, having studied at McGill University, University of Toronto, Humber College, University of Manitoba, Brandon University, Virginia Tech, University of Southern California, New England Conservatory, School for Improvised Music, University of Miami, and The Banff Centre.